Cyriacus of Ancona: Founding father of Archaeology

 In 1436, Cyriacus of Ancona rediscovered the site of Delphi during his maritime voyages in search of relics from the classical era.
 He visited Delphi in March and stayed there for six days.
 He recorded all the visible archaeological remains, basing his identification on Pausanias' text.
-He described the stadium and the theater, as well as some sculptures.
+He described the stadium and the theatre, as well as some sculptures.
 He also recorded several inscriptions, most of which are now lost.

 Cyriacus himself explains the spirit that animated him:

 Driven by a strong desire to see the world, I have devoted and devoted myself entirely, both to completing the investigation of what has long been the principal object of my interest, namely the vestiges of antiquity scattered throughout the Earth, and to being able to commit to writing those which day by day fall into ruin through the long work of devastation of time due to human indifference...